valueflows/valueflows/mkdocs/docs/introduction/introduction.md

 An economic network consists of independent economic agents (individual people or organizations) collaborating to produce and distribute goods and services to meet human and ecological needs.
 For example, food, clothing, housing, education, health care. healthy soil, etc.

 If the agents in such a network want to work together, they will need to coordinate their activities.
+Because they are independent, they can't rely on their non-existent bosses to tell them what to do, so they will need to coordinate among themselves.
+The Valueflows vocabulary is designed to help them do that.

 ## What do we mean, "next economy"?